United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government: Controversy around whistleblowers

 For months prior to creation of the subcommittee, Jordan had found that "dozens" of whistleblowers had contacted his office about alleged government abuses.
 Three whistleblowers provided private testimony prior the subcommittee being formed.
-In March 2023, Subcommittee Democrats released a 316-page report asserting the interviewed men did not meet the definition of a whistleblower and had engaged in partisan conduct that called their credibility into question, writing "each endorses an alarming series of conspiracy theories related to the Jan.
+In March 2023, subcommittee Democrats released a 316-page report asserting the interviewed men did not meet the definition of a whistleblower and had engaged in partisan conduct that called their credibility into question, writing "each endorses an alarming series of conspiracy theories related to the Jan.
 6 Capitol attack, the Covid vaccine, and the validity of the 2020 election."
 According to the report, the witnesses provided little firsthand knowledge of wrongdoing or violation of law.
 The report said they have ties to far-right Republican operatives and former Trump administration officials.
 Two of the men testified they received financial support from Trump loyalist Kash Patel who following Trump's election in 2024 was appointed as Director of the Federal Bureau of Investigation, and one said Patel arranged for him to get a new job at a conservative think tank.
 Jordan's spokesman alleged Democrats were misrepresenting the testimony in an effort to smear the witnesses.
 Democrats suggested the men were being characterized as "whistleblowers" to shield them from public scrutiny and asked Jordan to call them for public testimony.

 Second hearing

 Twitter Files authors Matt Taibbi and Michael Shellenberger testified before the committee on March 9, 2023.
-Both Taibbi and Schellenberger shared documents highlighting a range of concerns, from the White House pushing Twitter to censor Harvard epidemiologist Dr. Martin Kulldorf, to FBI officials urging suppression of the Hunter Biden laptop story ahead of the 2020 presidential election.
+Both Taibbi and Schellenberger shared documents highlighting a range of concerns, from the White House pushing Twitter to censor Harvard epidemiologist Martin Kulldorf, to FBI officials urging suppression of the Hunter Biden laptop story ahead of the 2020 presidential election.